andy5211d/DR2TVOverlay/ReadMe.md

 # Usage
 These operating instructions assume that the user is familiar with Diverecorder and OBS-Studio.
 Both programs have lots of on-line resources on set-up and operation and thus will not be repeated here.
-Diverecorder's DR2Video should be loaded and its scoreboard enabled before OBS-Studio will function correctly (as well of course Diverecorder running an event!).
 It is not important the exact load sequence but I tend to run Diverecorder before starting OBS-Studio.

+*** The computer OBS is running on must be on the same Ethernet Class C Sub-net that Diverecorder is connected to *** There are no other settings necessary as this OBS script receives the UDP data broadcast by Diverecorder instance or instances.
+Event A or Event B should be selected as necessary.

 The default start-up of the script has the following settings: (does not seem to be consistent, toggle each after start-up!)
 - Individual Event (F9)